katur/blogsite/README.md

 - Any blog can have multiple authors
 - Timestamps generated for post publication and modification times.
 Post publication time can be overridden to allow for a future publication time.
-  TODO: only show modification time when after publication time.
-Posts are sorted by reverse publication time.
+  TODO: don't show modification time if it is the same as publication time
+- Posts are sorted by reverse publication time.
+  TODO: add toggle to sort by number of views instead of time
-- Infrequent moderation tasks (creating a blog, adding authors) is done through the Django admin.
-Such privileges should not be granted to all authors, but rather to the site administrators.
+- Infrequent moderation tasks (creating a blog, adding authors) can be done through the Django admin interface.
+Such privileges should be restricted to site administrators.
+- Authors can add, edit, and delete their own posts through a custom interface.
+  They can set posts to be published in the future.
+  TODO: Still have to do editing and deleting.
+When editing, pre-populate with existing content.
+Also, restrict adding/editing to blogs that the user is a contributor for.
 - Keep track of number of post views
 - Markdown rendering for posts
-- Pagination of list view of blog posts (when alllisted, or after filtering).
+- Pagination of list view of blog posts (when all listed, or after filtering).
   Defaults to 10 posts, but can override by defining BLOG\_POSTS\_PER\_PAGE in settings.
 - Character truncation in list view.
 Defaults to 500 characters, but can override by defining BLOG\_POST\_TRUNCATION\_FACTOR in settings.
   TODO: an an option to disable truncation entirely
-- Tags (django-taggit), and tag cloud (tag cloud also works across blogs)
+- Posts can be tagged (django-taggit), and frequency of tags can be visualized with a tag cloud (tag cloud works within a blog, or across blogs)
-- Nice way to set options for pagination and truncation
+- Results can be filtered by tag, author.
+TODO: date, search

 #### Soon...
-- Authors can add, edit, and delete their own posts through a custom interface.
-  They can set posts to be published in the future.
-  When editing, the forms are pre-populated with previous content.
-- Filtering results by tag, author, date, search
 - Image uploading
 - Markdown extension for inserting and formatting images in posts
 - RSS